chingu-voyages/soloproject-tier1-website-template/README.md

 (to look good on mobile) to your stylesheet, which you need to add to your `index.html`
-- [ ] For the card sections of the page, categories, etc. decide on a layout strategy and use it consistently, such as CSS-Grid or Flex
+- [ ] For the card sections of the page, categories, etc. decide on a layout strategy and use it consistently, such as CSS Grid and/or Flexbox
 - [ ] Design your buttons and other elements.
 Remember to use a consistent design so buttons all look like buttons, links all look like links, etc.